Datavault-UK/automate-dv-docs/docs/macros.md

 [comment]: <> (&#40;[view source]&#40;https://github.com/Datavault-UK/dbtvault/blob/v0.7.5/macros/tables/bridge.sql&#41;&#41;&#41;)

-Generates SQL to build a simple bridge table, starting from a hub and 'walking' through one or more associated links, using the provided parameters.
+Generates SQL to build a simple bridge table, starting from a hub and 'walking' through one or more associated links (and their effectivity satellites), using the provided parameters.

 For the current version effectivity satellite auto end dating must be enabled.